SERCOS III: Infrastructure hardware

 Sercos III is designed in such a way that no additional network infrastructure (standard Ethernet switches, Hubs, etc.) is required to operate.
-In fact, no additional standard Ethernet (non-Sercos III capable) components may be placed within a Sercos III network, as their presence will adversely affect the timing and synchronization of the network.
+Normal standard Ethernet (non-Sercos III capable) components may be placed within a Sercos III network, as their presence will not adversely affect the timing and synchronization of the network.

-To guarantee synchronization in extended networks using media converters requires Cut-through switching.
+Guarantee synchronization in extended networks using media converters requires Cut-through switching.
 If ring redundancy shall be achieved, Link Loss Forwarding with appropriate reaction times is necessary.

 Fieldbus integration

-A variety of products is available that enable the connection of fieldbuses (Profibus and CAN) or sensor/actuator buses (AS-i, SSI, IO-Link) to a Sercos network.
+A variety of products is available that enable the connection of field buses (Profibus and CAN) or sensor/actuator buses (AS-i, SSI, IO-Link) to a Sercos network.
 Gateways are available to integrate analog axes.
 Gateways are incorporated into Sercos devices (e.g., modular I/Os) or are connected as separate components in the network.

 Features

 In addition to the features of the Sercos interface, Sercos III also provides: